 The band received seven Grammy Awards, four Brit Awards, an Academy Award (for Best Original Song Score for the 1970 film Let It Be) and fifteen Ivor Novello Awards.
 Time magazine named them among the 20th century's 100 most important people.
 Without question, The Beatles are one of the most influential, popular, and easily recognizable musical groups in modern history.
 And not one of them could read or write music.
 Go ahead, you can reread that.
 Not one of the Beatles could read or write music.

-As incredible as it may seem, “The Fab Four” managed to mesmerize the entire world without this simple ability.
+As incredible as it may seem, “The Fab Four” managed to mesmerize the entire world without this one ability so often touted as ‘mandatory’ for musicians.
 In a 1980 interview with Playboy magazine, John Lennon said, “None of us could read music… None of us can write it.
 But as pure musicians, as inspired humans to make the noise, they [Paul McCartney and Ringo Starr] are as good as anybody.”

 In 2018 legendary musician Paul McCartney sat down with 60 Minutes correspondent Sharyn Alfonsi for an in-depth chat about his new album, Egypt Station, and he revealed something rather contradictory: he is unable to read or write music, and neither could any of his Beatles bandmates.

 Despite his songwriting success, the 76-year-old admitted he was embarrassed about the fact that he does not understand music theory.
 “I don’t see music as dots on a page,” McCartney said, “It’s something in my head that goes on.”
 How does one of the world’s most beloved and respected musicians get to the summit without knowing how to read or write music?
 McCartney said that while it would be nice to be able to, the music just came to him and his bandmates John Lennon, Ringo Starr, and George Harrison.